Dzau District: Geography

 Roki Tunnel, Mamison Pass, Transcaucasian Highway, Ossetian Military Road and the lake Ertso are located in the district.

-The largest town is Java, the second largest town is Kvaisa located in the western part of the district.
+The largest town is Java; the second largest town is Kvaisa located in the western part of the district.

+Demographics

+As of 2015, the Dzau District had a population of 6,567.

 International status

 According to administrative division of Georgia, Dzau District is situated in the whole territory of Java Municipality, and part of Oni Municipality and Sachkhere Municipality of Georgia.